 Sometimes, judges give you a deadline.

 Instead, selling as-is to a real estate investor may be your best bet.
-We buy homes quickly, issuing offers in just 24 hours.
-We can buy the home even if it has issues.
-We help divorcing spouses resolve their property matters quickly so they can comply with court orders and get on with their lives, and we do it all day long.
+Big State Home Buyers, and other buyers like us, buy homes quickly.
+We issue offers in just 24 hours, and can buy the home even if it has issues.
+We help divorcing spouses resolve their property matters quickly.
+This way, they quickly comply with court orders and get on with their lives.